 - Curvy: Many women of size prefer using “curvy” because it has fewer negative connotations than “fat” or “plus size.”
-Some take issue with it, though, because not all women of size are curvy or have curves.
+Some take issue with it, though, because not all women above a size 12 are curvy or have curves.
 “Curvy,” for some women, reinforces the idea that only the hourglass shape is acceptable, when there is so much variety from body to body.
 Curvy is also commonly used by retailers to indicate to customers that they sell sizes 14+.

 Once a word used to hurt people of size, “fat” has since been reclaimed by some.
 While choosing how to describe yourself and your body is totally unique to the individual, the argument for the word “fat” suggests that it’s simply an objective description—by using it neutrally and without judgment, we’re taking the power out of how it can be used against us.

 - Full-Figured: “Full-figured” is a descriptor that means “having a rounded body shape.”
 Like “curvy” or “voluptuous,” this word is not often seen as negative.
 Many people of size use this term as a way to describe their body as well as retailers who use the term to describe their product offering in sizes 14+.

 Based on women featured in the paintings of the 17th-century artist Peter Paul Rubens, some women like to call themselves “rubenesque.”
 When Rubens was active, women of size were “fashionable.”
 The term has since come to mean “plump or rounded, usually in a pleasing or attractive way.”